jfpalchak/template-repo/README.md

 $ git clone [REPO-LINK]
 ```
 5. Navigate to the root of the newly cloned directory.
-6. In your terminal, type the following command to install the project's dependencies found in `package.json`:
+6. In your terminal, assuming Node.js and npm is installed, type the following command to install the project's dependencies found in `package.json`:
 ```bash
 $ npm install
 ```